Home » Do Parrots Need Their Beaks Trimmed?

 How A Parrot’s Beak Is Trimmed

-The vet will likely remove the excess layers with a Dremel sanding tool or grinding stone drill during the beak-trimming process.
+A vet will likely remove the excess layers with a Dremel sanding tool or grinding stone drill.

 Doing this mimics the action of a parrot filing its beak down by rubbing it on everyday objects, which results in a more natural finish and prevents discomfort and bleeding.

-A vet will remove the overgrown portion of the beak without harming the living tissue.
-However, the experience will still be distressing and stressful for birds.
+A vet will remove the overgrowth without harming the living tissue.

 How To Avoid An Overgrown Beak

-Here are some things you can provide to keep a parrot’s beak at the right length:
+Here are some things you can provide to keep a parrot’s beak the right length:

 Cuttlebones